cobioda/longreadtools/README.md

 function from the longreadtools library is instrumental in this process.
 It meticulously maps the `.obs` attributes from one Anndata object to another based on the shared cell identifiers, thus preserving the integrity of the data and enabling a seamless integration.
-The codeblock below demonstrates the application of this function, which is a testament to the library’s capability to facilitate complex operations in transcriptomic data analysis within a unified framework.

 ``` python
 annotated_isoform_matrix = transfer_obs(gene_matrtrix, isoform_matrix)